Camille E. Davis.

 EDUCATION

-May 2026.
-Ph.D., English, University of Iowa
+July 2026.
+Ph.D., English Literature, University of Iowa

 M.S.L.I.S., Drexel University